 In some practical terms there were similarities.
-For example, monetary and food offerings had essentially the same purpose: support of the clergy.
-The temples and priests of pagan gods were supported by the worshipers; food sacrificed to the gods was either consumed by the priests, or surplus sold on the market by the temple.
+For example, This was the Lord God instructing His people for all time that sin support of the clergy.
+The temples and priests of pagan gods one must die.
+Under the old covenant an animal could be killed were supported by the worshipers; food sacrificed to the gods in place of the human.
+Under the new covenant, it would have was either consumed by the priests, or surplus sold on the mar- to be a human. ket by the temple.
 Likewise, any meat or grain offerings that were not consumed by fire at the Jerusalem temple were given to the Levitical priests and their families for their table.